progenetix/progenetix.github.io-legacy/pages/_doc/howto-beacon-range-matches.md

   - beacon
 ---

-## Coordinate use for Beacon Queries
+## Coordinate use in Beacon Queries

 ### Precise Variants